 A student with a reason to take a final examination at a time other than the scheduled time must notify the course instructor of the reason in writing at least two weeks before the final examination date.
-If the student's reason for requesting an alternate examination time is an acceptable reason, the request should go to the instructor, and then to the Department Chair, and finally to the Dean of the College and the Assistant to the Dean of the College and Director of Academic Advising, who should receive requests for alternative examination times from Department Chairs, not directly from students or course instructors.
+If the student's reason for requesting an alternate examination time is an acceptable reason, the course instructor must notify the Registrar in writing of the name of the student, course number, the date and time of the examination, and whether the instructor will be able to proctor the exam him/herself.
+In a case where the instructor is not able to proctor, written instructions for proctoring the examination must also be provided: how much time to complete the examination; whether open or closed book; open or closed notes; with quantitative examinations, whether a calculator may be used; etc. Student proctors are not allowed when students are taking final examinations.

-Examples of acceptable reasons to permit a student to take an examination earlier or later than the scheduled time are being scheduled for more than two examinations in one day and being scheduled for examinations at Holy Cross College and another institution at the same time.
+Examples of acceptable reasons to permit a student to take an examination earlier or later than the scheduled time are being scheduled for more than two examinations in one day, more than three exams in 24 hours, or being scheduled for examinations at Holy Cross College and another institution at the same time.
 Planning to leave campus before the student's last scheduled examination is not an acceptable reason.